pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 If you delete a resource pool, all machines that belong to that resource pool will return to the default pool.
 [/note]

+* how to add a node to a resource pool
 <a href="#heading--add-a-node-to-a-resource-pool"><h2 id="heading--add-a-node-to-a-resource-pool">Add a machine to a resource pool</h2></a>

 To add a machine to a resource pool, on the Machines page, select the machine you want to add to the resource pool.
 Next, select the Configuration tab.
 Now select the resource pool and click the Save changes button.

 <a href="https://assets.ubuntu.com/v1/648e7a8e-nodes-resource-pools__2.5_add-machine.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/648e7a8e-nodes-resource-pools__2.5_add-machine.png"></a>

+* how to remove a node from a resource pool
 <a href="#heading--removing-a-node-from-a-resource-pool"><h2 id="heading--removing-a-node-from-a-resource-pool">Removing a machine from a resource pool</h2></a>

 To remove a machine from a resource pool, follow the same procedure you would use to add a machine, but select "default" as the new resource pool.
 This action will return the machine to the default resource pool.

+* how to add a vm host to a resource pool
 <a href="#heading--add-a-vm-host-to-a-resource-pool"><h2 id="heading--add-a-vm-host-to-a-resource-pool">Add a VM host to a resource pool</h2></a>

 You can add a VM host to a resource pool when you create a new VM host, or you can edit a VM host's configuration:

 <a href="https://assets.ubuntu.com/v1/84a89952-nodes-resource-pools__2.5_pod_to_pool.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/84a89952-nodes-resource-pools__2.5_pod_to_pool.png"></a>

+* how to remove a vm host from a resource pool
 <a href="#heading--removing-a-vm-host-from-a-resource-pool"><h2 id="heading--removing-a-vm-host-from-a-resource-pool">Removing a VM host from a resource pool</h2></a>

 To remove a VM host from a resource pool, follow the same procedure you would use to add a VM host to a resource pool, except select "default" as the new resource pool.
 This action will return the machine to the default resource pool.